mike4999/dinnerplate/README.md

 myokfile = 'ok.html'
 myemail = ['blah@blah.com','blah2@blah.com']
 ```
-##NB:
-this is a blocking app, it will hold the terminal till you hit Ctrl-C, <del> later i will turn it into an
-init.d service.</del>
 The app can be configured to be an init.d service on systems with <del> ```lsb``` not </del> ```rh-lsb```, all that should be done is:

 1.	edit the path to the `dinnerplate.py``` script  in the shell script named ```dinnerplated```  and